openmrv/MRV/Formatted/Modules_3/3_reponse_design_CEO.md

 Additional notes on working with user specified plot files: Using .csv and .shp files, the maximum number of plots is 50,000 and the total sample point limit is 350,000.
 You must use WGS84 EPSG:4326 format for coordinates in both .csv and .shp files.

 We must first adjust the formatting of the .csv file.
 The file you upload to specify plot centers must have these columns, in this order: LON, LAT, PLOTID.
+Here we will demonstrate the process using an existing spreadsheet file generated here on OpenMRV under process "Sample selection".
+Alternatively, you can use your own sample dataset.

 i.
-In a spreadsheet formatting software like Excel, open the stratified random sample file that you created in the sample selection exercise (Module 3.3).
+In a spreadsheet formatting software like Excel, open the stratified random sample file that can be found here for download.

 ![](figures/stratSmplRaw.JPG)